 The narrator paused while the crowd cheered, Gareth among them.

-“Egil, as you all seem to know,” the narrator continued, dropping the omniscient persona a moment as sarcasm bled into his voice, “Became the symbol the world needed to heal.
+“Egil, as you all seem to know,” the narrator continued, dropping the omniscient persona as sarcasm bled into his voice, “Became the symbol the world needed to heal.
 He saved lives, prevented battles and ended others, and made mischief as much as he made a name for himself.
 For centuries, he fought for us and we loved him for it.
 But as heroes inevitably do, he grew tired from a lifetime of bearing the weight of the people’s hope.
 He decided to let others step up to bear it and sought a place he could call home.

 The narrator backed off the stage as he spoke, and from the other wing, two men walked on.
 The first was dressed in golden fabrics draped over and around him, secured by delicate fastenings.
 He was elegant and soft, in stark contrast with the man beside him.

-“No better, but no worse,” the prince answered.
+“No better, I’m afraid,” the prince answered.

 The two launched into a sort of exposition, discussing strange happenings in the city and threats to the King’s throne.
 The prince entreated Egil to investigate, protect his father, save the city from those who’d plot against it.

-Anyone who’d heard of Egil also knew who this was supposed to be: the woman who flitted at the periphery of all the world’s best stories, heralding strange comings and foretelling events that eventually come to pass.
+Anyone who’d heard of Egil also knew who this was supposed to be: the woman who flitted at the periphery of all the world’s best stories, heralding strange comings and foretelling events that would come to pass.
 When he noticed her, Egil said to the prince, “My friend, I suggest you leave now.
-That is a witch, you see, and she will whisper to you tales of your doom, if you let her.”
+That is a witch, you see, and she will whisper tales of your doom, if you let her.”

 “I come with a warning.”